(Note to reader: the following letter was sent to seven Mormon apostles in late 2014. No response was ever received.)

 In other words, though marriage is indeed as sacred as we make it out to be, the doctrine of eternal marriage extending into the hereafter as contained within Section 132 is another doctrine flatly contradicted by uncontroverted biblical scripture.
 This teaching’s falseness is why it isn’t taught in the Bible or Book of Mormon.
 When the rest of the Christian world marries couples “till death do you part,” they are only taking Jesus at His word.
 And, one can only imagine the doctrinal and emotional confusion we could avoid as a church if we no longer had to explain why temple rituals, or their absence, determine whether or not we become gods.
 We also wouldn’t have to worry about whose spouses or children belong to whom in heaven when individuals belong to more than one family unit in mortality.
 Avoiding these teachings would allow us to return to the simple, uncomplicated truth about marriage that Jesus and his messengers taught in the Bible and Book of Mormon.
 To achieve this, of course, we’d first have to countenance the notion that Joseph Smith and some of his early followers could take, and did take, wrongful liberties with the core gospel of Christ.

 There are several other flaws in the philosophy and practice growing out of Section 132 which also belie its authenticity as a revelation from God.
-Eleven of the additional wives Joseph took were already married to other Mormon men at the time.
+Eleven of the additional wives Joseph took were already married to other men at the time.
 This practice of polyandry by Joseph was never justified even in Section 132, since verses 61 through 63 required the new wives be virgins.
 And no verses provided any purpose in depriving a husband of his only wife by sealing her to Joseph, either for mortality or eternity.
 But our own church records reveal that apostle Orson Hyde was in Israel dedicating that land for the return of the Jews when Joseph, without Orson’s knowledge, took his wife as his own.
 Who among you thinks God would ordain such a thing?

 Two particular Section 132 doctrines currently being heavily scrutinized and criticized in the blogosphere, and rightfully so, are the one set forth in verses 39, 51-52, and 64-65.
 These verses are stunning in their misogyny.
 Verse 39 asserts that David’s only polygamy-related mistake concerned the “case of Uriah and his wife”; that said mistake caused David to fall “from his exaltation”; and that David’s polygamous wives and concubines were given to some unnamed other.
 Even a mildly intellectually curious reader of this verse should ask this about a verse which informs the readers that but for David’s sin, he would have inherited his wives and concubines out of this world: What possible reason could there be for concubines in heaven, when they’re considered sinful to possess on earth?
 Jacob said in Jacob 2: 27: “Wherefore, my brethren, hear me, and hearken to the word of the Lord: For there shall not any man among you have save it be one wife; and concubines he shall have none.”
-Does heaven contain women, whose purpose in the eternities is to be a lower-status sexual partner to a man, but never his wife?
+Does heaven contain women, whose purpose in the eternities is to be a lower-status sexual partner to a man, but who never become his full-fledged wife?

 Furthermore, do we actually believe women are just given to another man in heaven like so many head of livestock, as verse 39 says David’s supposedly were?
 If so, have they no say in the matter?
-Is this the fate of righteous women in our church who aren’t married to an exaltation-worthy man during mortality —they’re treated as exchangeable possessions whose are own sensibilities are irrelevant?
+Is this the fate of righteous women in our church who aren’t married to an “exaltation”-worthy man during mortality —they’re treated as exchangeable possessions whose are own sensibilities are irrelevant?
 No, we don’t believe it.
 But it’s still canonized scripture.
 Why?

 Verses 51-52 and 64-65 require Emma Smith and all other women whose husbands desire multiple wives to accept plural marriage or “be destroyed.”
 The Holy Ghost virtually shouts that these words were not spoken by the Lord, whose kindness and consideration toward women comprise one of the salient themes of the New Testament.
 It’s blasphemous to assert otherwise.